AlejandroGiner/Lux-in-Tenebris/README.md

-Beyond Typus Classic
+Lux in Tenebris
-An expansion for Beyond Typus 9.0, updated for EU4 1.28.\
+An EU4 expansion mod, updated for EU4 1.29.\
 changelog

 On top of what Beyond Typus 9.0 had, the following regions have been overhauled or re-overhauled from their BT state following this mod's design philosophy (compared with their state in vanilla):